EntireTwix/wasm2minecraft/README.md

 - make sure to initilize your member variables
 - if you dont need any bindings for classes simply do step 1, 5, then ```wasm2lua --pureLua test.wasm funcs.lua --discardExportSymbols```, heavily consider wrapping C functions in `extern "C" { }` for simplicity
 - if you're using bindings, `INLINE` all functions that are going to be bound before pasting into the generated `funcs.cpp`
+- pure lua defined env functions should be defined in `env_funcs.lua` where as functions requiring wasm2lua functions should be defined in `intrinsics.lua`

 ## Known Bugs with fixes:

 - .env calls are nil

-  define the needed function in env_funcs.lua
+  paste the contents of `intrinsics.lua` to your `funcs.lua` inside `function module.init()`, if the problem persists define the needed function in env_funcs.lua

 - labels bug out